The Confident Eater

 – A child is not learning to eat anything they don’t know about.
 Long term this will not have them happily munching on spinach and beetroot.

-4. Cheering v acknowledgment – when our child masters something like swimming or reading we are conditioned to react with a tonne of praise.
+4. Cheering v acknowledgment – when your child masters something like swimming or reading we are conditioned to react with a tonne of praise.

 Unfortunately, in an eating sphere this can backfire on us.

-Firstly, it is setting a child up to eat to please us, rather than them eating for intrinsic reasons.
-“I want to eat the broccoli because it tastes nice, and it helps me grow”.
+Firstly, it is setting a child up to eat to please us, rather than them eating for intrinsic reasons such as, “I want to eat the broccoli because it tastes nice, and it helps me grow”.

 5. Volume v innate cues – as a society we have become a little obsessed with portion sizes.